Resources: Email Discussion List

-The AHCJ electronic discussion list is intended to help journalists who cover health and health care issues do their jobs better by tapping into the experience and expertise of the association's membership.
+The AHCJ email discussion list is intended to help journalists who cover health and health care issues do their jobs better by tapping into the experience and expertise of the association's membership.

 It should function as a cyber community, where ideas can flow and people can get support, how-to information and encouragement from other journalists.
-AHCJ encourages open and vigorous debate on our electronic mailing list, while at the same time recognizing that many unmoderated electronic mailing lists already exist and that our members want to avoid information overload and therefore demand that electronic mailing list postings be pertinent and free from personal rancor.
+AHCJ encourages open and vigorous debate on our email discussion list, while at the same time recognizing that many unmoderated lists already exist and that our members want to avoid information overload and therefore demand that postings be pertinent and free from personal rancor.
 We seek to shed light, not merely generate heat.

 At the same time, legal issues, such as defamation and libel, are very real and could put AHCJ at risk for lawsuits.
-Electronic mailing list messages can easily clog members' inboxes and render the list less useful, and this has caused many list members to complain or unsubscribe.
+Messages can easily clog members' inboxes and render the list less useful, and this has caused many list members to complain or unsubscribe.

 In the interest of keeping all job postings in one place, and the need to review the source of all advertising, we do not post job ads, including requests for freelance writers, on the list.
 Such requests should be directed to the AHCJ office as outlined here.